-AGI acquired its 49% interest in GADC on March 17, 2005 from McDonald's Restaurant Operations, Inc. ("MRO"), a subsidiary of MCD, both of which are foreign corporations incorporated in the USA.
-MRO holds all of GADC's preferred shares a.3.
-Bankruptcy or Similar Proceedings and Significant Assets not in Ordinary Course b.
-Business Description
+AGI acquired its 49% interest in GADC on March 17, 2005 from McDonald's Restaurant Operations, Inc. ("MRO"), a subsidiary of MCD, both foreign corporations incorporated in the USA.
+MRO holds all of GADC's preferred shares.

 Golden Arches Realty Corporation ("GARC") leases solely to GADC parcels of land where McDonald's restaurants and warehouses are situated.
 It was incorporated on June 25, 2001 and, at present, has P99.4 million authorized and issued common shares, 49% of which is held by AGI.